skip to main |

 First, let me just say that I love the Moosewood and all of their cookbooks.
 If I could take Ithaca and subtract the 100 ft of snow they get every year, add in some southern accents and food and shake it until it ended up closer to my parents in Arkansas I would totally live there.

-e it combined one of his favorite foods (potatoes) with one of mine (sweet potatoes) and topped it with a mutual favorite (cheese).
+This gratin was the perfect recipe for Adam and I because it combined one of his favorite foods (potatoes) with one of mine (sweet potatoes) and topped it with a mutual favorite (cheese).
 I have to say, though, I think I'd add less cheese than what the recipe required.
 What you see here is 4 oz of grated Havarti but it kind of overwhelmed the sweet potato flavor.
 All in all, however, the gratin was spectacular.
 So spectacular, in fact, that I forgot to take a picture before we dug in.

 In the height of the summer, Adam and I ventured out to the garden in the early morning hours to pick all of our green tomatoes, peppers and onions.
 We then spent the next two days in my parents' kitchen making my Gram's relish.